 - Your physical workplace.
-How does the workplace feel?
+If you have a central office, how does the workplace feel?
 Does the look and experience of the workplace feel consistent?
 If you have uniforms for your workers, what kind of impression do they make?
 Does that impression reflect your culture?
 Do the colors, logos, and signs of your company reflect your intended workplace culture?

 - Your virtual workplace.
-If, like many companies, you have deskless or mobile workers, what is their experience like?
-Is their cultural experience like the experience of any office workers?
-Are deskless workers included in workplace activities and events, including celebrations?
-If you use an online platform to communicate with deskless workers, does the look, functionality, and feel of the tech reflect the culture you want?
-For example, if you have a relaxed and fun workplace, does your online tech reflect that casual tone?
+If you have employees working in different locations, what are their experiences like?
+Are they included in workplace activities and events, including celebrations?
+If you use an online app to communicate, does the look, functionality, and feel of the app reflect the culture you want?

 - Employee behavior.
 Walk around with your workers and observe.
 What behaviors and communication are common?
 What are the expectations?
 How do people greet and talk to each other?
 What language and expressions do they use?
 How often do workers talk to each other?
 How often do team members say positive, supportive things to each other?